expo/snack/packages/snack-babel-standalone/README.md

 Standalone version of Babel for use in Snack.
 To build the bundle, run `yarn build` and it will generate bundle under `dist/`.

+> Note, this package is decoupled from the yarn workspaces to prevent possible mutliple babel versions being bundled.
 ## Usage

 ```sh